SelfhostedPro/medicat-website/README.md

 **It will now be available at `localhost:3000`**

+**If deploying to a domain, please check that the [site and path are correct](https://docs.astro.build/en/guides/deploy/github/#how-to-deploy) in the astro.config.mjs!**

 ## Adding Download Sources

 Download sources (under the alternative downloads section) are created from this file: